 The provision for income taxes decreased to approximately \$11.8 million in fiscal 2014 from approximately \$12.5 million in fiscal 2013.
 The decrease was a result of lower pretax income offset by the fact that the Company had \$2.1 million of non-deductible expenses associated with the potential sale of the Company.
 As a result of the non-deductible expense, the Company's effective tax rate increased to 41.43% in fiscal 2014 from 38.61% in fiscal 2013.
-If the sale of the Company is not consummated, the \$2.1 million may become deductible in a future period creating a favorable effective tax rate and impact on net income.
+Since the sale of the Company was not consummated, the \$2.1 million became deductible in fiscal 2015, resulting in a favorable impact on our effective tax rate and net income in such fiscal year.